fpco/schoolofhaskell/README.md

 commands you need:

-* If you change any of the GHCJS dependencies (everything in the `deps/` folder except `deps/ide-backend/`), then you need to run `./dev-scripts/install-ghcjs-deps.sh`.
+* If you change any of the GHCJS dependencies (everything in the `deps/` folder except `deps/ide-backend/` and `deps/airship`), then you need to run `./dev-scripts/install-ghcjs-deps.sh`.

 * If you change `soh-client/`, then you need to run `dev-scripts/build-client.sh`.

+* If you cahnge anything but `soh-client/`, then you need to run `stack build`.

-* If you change `soh-runner/`, `deps/ide-backend-client/`, or `deps/ide-backend`, then next, you need to run `./dev-scripts/make-container-image.sh`.
+* If you change `soh-runner/`, `deps/ide-backend-client/`, or `deps/ide-backend`, then next, you need to run `./dev-scripts/make-container-image.sh` after the stack build.
 This creates the docker image used for the runner.

 This can be a bit tricky to remember, so maybe it's best to just stick with `./dev-scripts/build-all.sh`!